mattdutson/website/about.md

 As of 2019 I'm married to the lovely Itzel Estrella, who has taught me many things I would not have thought to teach myself.
 We have a leopard gecko named Monty who has only bitten me once.

 I enjoy spending time outdoors: downhill skiing in the winter and hiking in the summer.
 I like simple, well-made things and people who work to make the world better without expecting to be praised.
-I care a great deal about human rights and the environment; if you do too, let's have a conversation.
+I care a great deal about sustainability and human rights; if you do too, let's have a conversation.

 Itzel and me in one of the nice parts of Utah (Snow Canyon):